Hugo Black: Textualism and originalism

 Justice Black rejected reliance on what he called the "mysterious and uncertain" concept of natural law.
-According to Black that theory was vague and arbitrary, and merely allowed judges to impose their personal views on the nation.
+According to Black, the concept was vague and arbitrary and merely allowed judges to impose their personal views on the nation.
 Instead, he argued that courts should limit themselves to a strict analysis of the actual text of the Constitution.
 Black was, in addition, an opponent of the "Living Constitution" theory.
 In his dissent to Griswold (1965), he wrote:

 I realize that many good and able men have eloquently spoken and written, sometimes in rhapsodical strains, about the duty of this Court to keep the Constitution in tune with the times.
 The idea is that the Constitution must be changed from time to time, and that this Court is charged with a duty to make those changes.
 For myself, I must, with all deference, reject that philosophy.
 The Constitution makers knew the need for change, and provided for it.
 Amendments suggested by the people's elected representatives can be submitted to the people or their selected agents for ratification.
 That method of change was good for our Fathers, and, being somewhat old-fashioned, I must add it is good enough for me.

 Thus, some have seen Black as an originalist.
 David Strauss, for example, hails him as "[t]he most influential originalist judge of the last hundred years".
 Black insisted that judges rely on the intent of the Framers as well as the "plain meaning" of the Constitution's words and phrases (drawing on the history of the period) when deciding a case.